UNStats/covid-19-response/content/data-solutions/measuring-economic-impact-of-covid19-in-romania.md

 including rapid estimates for the decreases in economic activity, employment, and exports.

-The first study, carried out during the first days of the pandemic outbreak in March, assessed the impact of COVID-19 on the economy using an ad-hoc survey by the regional statistics directorates.
+A first study, carried out during the first days of the pandemic outbreak in March, assessed the impact of COVID-19 on the economy using an ad-hoc survey by the regional statistics directorates.
 Over 800 respondents gave a first picture of the magnitude of the economic disaster that was expected to occur in March and likely to continue in April.

-The
+A
 [second ad-hoc study](https://insse.ro/cms/en/content/experimental-research-assessment-covid-19-impact-economic-environment-march-and-april-2020-0)
 aimed to evaluate the reduction of the economic activity as well as the negative impact on employment.
 Qualitative and quantitative data collected from a